codingdavinci/codingdavinci.de/news/_posts/2017-08-23-save-the-date.md

 At the end of the sprint we’ll invite all teams to present their projects before a public audience and panel of judges at our final award ceremony.
 We’ll celebrate all the projects and award prizes for different categories.<br/><br/>

-If you’re interested to take part in this year’s Coding da VInci - great!
+If you’re interested to take part in this year’s Coding da Vinci - great!
 If you’d like to learn more about the project – how the event works, which new datasets we can look forward to this year, hear from participants of previous editions about their experience – come along to our [information event, 21st September](https://www.meetup.com/Coding-da-Vinci-Berlin/events/242717888/).
 Participant registration will open on 25th September.
 [Sign up to our mailing list](http://eepurl.com/cTI-ov) for a registration reminder in your inbox.

 <strong>Please be aware, Coding da Vinci events will be held primarily in German, including moderation and dataset presentations.
 However, English-speaking participants are very welcome and we are happy to hear pitches and presentations in English where appropriate.</strong>